Looking for something a bit more subdued? Townsend – in the Whitechapel gallery – is ideal for long, leisurely lunches.

 Early on in the meal, both veggies and meat-eaters get an arepa, made with eight-day fermented corn bread and stuffed with a fragrant eggplant sambal, apparently inspired by Scully’s mum.
 For meat-eaters, it’s served with a side of bergamot-infused labneh; for vegans, it’s a cedro lemon and coconut version.
 Both are dusted with a divine, dandelion-yellow queso dust, giving it the finger-licking moreishness of a cheetoh.

-The vegan menu works up to two main dishes; one is a Nasi Jagung – a traditional Indonesian dish that here trades rice for cracked corn, cooked down to a creamy, canary-coloured, risotto-like mound and served with barbecued maitake mushrooms and candied jalapenos.
-As satisfying as a bowl of mac and cheese.
+The vegan menu works up to two main dishes; one is a Nasi Jagung – a traditional Indonesian dish that here trades rice for cracked corn, cooked down to a creamy, canary-coloured mush that satisfies like a bowl of mac and cheese.
+A sprinkling of barbecued maitake mushrooms and candied jalapenos make intriguing top notes.

 Why should I go?